Som Tam Recipe (Thai Papaya Salad)

 Instructions

-• Add garlic and Thai chilies to a mortar and pound lightly until crushed.
+• Pound aromatics: Add garlic and chilies to a mortar and pestle and pound just until broken down.

-• Squeeze in fresh lime juice and drop in the peels.
-Add shredded papaya, tomatoes, and dried shrimp if using.
-Gently pound and toss until everything is well coated.
+• Finish: Add lime peels, papaya, tomatoes, and dried shrimp if using.
+Gently pound and toss until coated.
+Serve immediately.

 Notes